dnsimple/dnsimple-support/content/articles/account-activation.markdown

 ---
 title: Account Activation
-excerpt: How to activate your DNSimple account
+excerpt: How to activate your DNSimple account.
 categories:
 - Account
 ---